abdijalilimam/devops-learning/cicd/README.md

+# CI/CD Pipeline Project

-I Have Built my first CI/CD workflow
+## What I Built

-here is how that was done:
+I built my first CI/CD workflow.
+Here is how that was done:

-- step 1: made a simple python flask app and ran it locally
+1. Made a simple Python Flask app and ran it locally

-- step 2: Containerized it using docker and built image successfully
+2. Containerized it using Docker and built the image successfully

-- step 3: Made a .github/workflow at the root to initilize pipelines
+3. Made a `.github/workflows` at the root to initialize pipelines

-- step 4: made a ci.yml that was triggered on push that if the docker image was build successfully
+4. Made a `ci.yml` that was triggered on push to check if the Docker image built successfully

-- step 5: made a cd.yml that build and pushed the image to the dockerhub
+5. Made a `cd.yml` that builds and pushes the image to Docker Hub

-What I have Learned
+## What I Learned

-- The yaml sytanx
+- YAML syntax
-- Diffrence between CI and CD
+- Difference between CI and CD — CI is like making a product, CD is like UPS delivering it to the customer
-- Having .github/workflows at the root and not anywhere else
+- `.github/workflows` must live at the root, not anywhere else

-Issues I ran into
+## Issues I Ran Into
-- yaml indetation errors
+- YAML indentation errors causing red squiggles in VS Code
-- used vars.DOCKERHUB_USERNAME instead of secrets.DOCKERHUB_USERNAME
+- Used `vars.DOCKERHUB_USERNAME` instead of `secrets.DOCKERHUB_USERNAME`

+## Pipeline Files
+- CI: `.github/workflows/ci.yml`
+- CD: `.github/workflows/cd.yml`

+## Screenshots
+See `screenshots/` folder.